nypl-spacetime/building-inspector/README.md

-## NYPL Labs Map Polygon fixer
+# NYPL Labs Map Building Inspector

+> This is the code repository for the [Building Inspector](http://buildinginspector.nypl.org).
+More information in the [About page](http://buildinginspector.nypl.org/about).

-Authors: [Mauricio Giraldo Arteaga] / NYPL Labs
+By: [Mauricio Giraldo Arteaga] / [NYPL Labs]

 - [Data ingest](#ingest)
 - [Consensus generation](#consensus)